Application Deadline: May 29, 2022

 - to familiarize junior fellows with the activities of the Office of the Rector and the work of UNU;

 - to provide opportunities for young professionals to gain in-depth, hands-on experience in a UN agency;

 - to expose young professionals to an administrative working environment, and;

 - to provide support to activities within the Office of the Rector.

 The qualifications that are considered in each application process include, but are not limited to, the following.
 The candidate:

-- is currently pursuing or has recently completed postgraduate studies (master’s or doctoral), preferably in a field related to the University’s work;
+- is currently pursuing or has recently completed (within two years of application) postgraduate studies (master’s or doctoral), preferably in a field related to the University’s work;

 - is under 32 years of age at the time of application;

 - must not have more than 5 years of work experience in their related field;